suresh-lab/TCGA-casp3/README.md

 TCGA-MK2_panca/
 - This was fun to write!
 So here, we go and get clinical data from a bunch of cancers(!).
 - ./rawdata/MasterMK2data.csv contains the concatenated clinical data for a variety of tumor types
 - ./scripts/PanCA_survival.analysis and annotation markdowns contain the code used to generate HRs for MK2 across cancer types
-- So, the crux of the work is done by the PanCA_survival.analysis markdown returnModel() function
+- The crux of the work is done by the PanCA_survival.analysis markdown returnModel() function
 - We feed portions of the large concatenated dataset (one cancer at a time) to a function that calculates a Cox PH model on that subsetted data and returns the model results as a data structure, including metrics.
 We then extract from that list of lists the HR, CIs
 - PanCA_survival.analysis rev2 contains HR (with CIs) but also the model metrics.